JoshBClemons/gesture_recognition/README.md

 # Hand Gesture Recognition

+In March 2021, I received a certificate in Machine Learning Engineering from Springboard, taking on a four-month bootcamp course recommended to me by an experienced data scientist.
+Prior to developing the application in this repository, I learned about image recognition techniques using convolution neural networks.

-This repository contains the application "Gesture Recognition" I designed and developed to fulfill my Springboard capstone project requirement.
-This application predicts hand gestures (thumbs up, L, fist, open palm, and closed palm) users make in front of their webcam.
-On the backend, the application stores user and frame information on a database.
-This information is used to monitor model performance and user activity as well as train new models to improve prediction performance.
+This repository contains the application "Hand Gesture Recognition" I designed and developed to fulfill my certificate project requirement.
+The application predicts hand gestures (thumbs up, L-shape, fist, and palm) that users can make in front of their webcam.
+The application captures, downloads, processes, and feeds streamed images into a convolutional neural network that returns the prediction and stores user and image information in a database.
+This data is used to monitor predictive model performance and is reported in dashboards displaying user activities.
+The data is also used to train new models to improve prediction performance.

 As of 3/17/2021, this application is running at https://18.224.96.147/